-The Scruff Is Here to Stay: Sam Hunt Reveals Why He Won’t Shave His Beard
+Sam Hunt Reveals Why He Won't Shave His Beard

 There’s another added benefit to the whiskers: “It gets cold in Nashville, so I like to have a beard in the winter,” revealed Hunt, 32.

-The happy couple were engaged in early January and wed an intimate Georgia ceremony in April.
+The happy couple were engaged in early January and wed in an intimate Georgia ceremony in April.

 “I am a lone wolf naturally, and I’ve kinda been taking that approach the past three years,” Hunt told ET.
 “I’m close with my band, but for the most part, I feel like I’ve been out here kind of solo.”